G-Ke/stasher-ytf/README.md

-# Stasher YTF CLI
+# Stasher Agent

-StasherYTF CLI is a command-line interface for managing and stashing YT data.
-It allows users to stash playlist metadata and more to help them keep track of content they enjoy and learn from.
+Stasher Agent is a command-line interface and AI Agent for managing and stashing video content metadata.
+Interact with an LLM in natural language to perform tasks like updating playlist metadata, stashing files, and more.

+The tool includes interactive Agent mode, as well standard CLI commands.

 ***This is a work in progress.
 It is a tool I use, but there are other tools that may be better options for you.***